 - Automobile manufacturers.
 Although the world knows dozens of automobile manufacturers, and people can choose any of them, the situation is quite different in the US.
 General Motors, Ford Motor Company, and Stellantis North America are the largest automakers that represent an oligopoly.

-You can see the examples of oligopolies in your everyday life: platforms you use for communication, operating systems of the smartphones or laptops you buy, search engines you know.
+You can see multiple examples of oligopoly in your everyday life: platforms you use for communication, operating systems of the smartphones or laptops you buy, and search engines you know.
 Now you can easily distinguish this market structure from others.

-- What is an Oligopoly? defines the term and explains how oligopolies work.
+- This article defines the term and explains how oligopolies work.

-- What Are Current Examples of Oligopolies? provides readers with current examples.
+- This article provides readers with current examples.